metapolator/metapolator/functionality-overview.md

 Below, we will exercise these hierarchies.

 ## working on a master
+master: New, Import font, Duplicate, Delete, Copy from other project, Export as font, Rename, Set script(s) _(e.g. Latin, Cyrillic, Devanagari)_

+Set/Change/Clear parameter (for whole master or several masters).

 ### glyph
+glyph: New, Duplicate, Delete, Set char code, Sort,

+Set/Change/Clear point/line/glyph parameter (for whole glyph or several glyphs).

 ### skeleton
+skeleton: New, Duplicate, Delete, Translate, Scale, Rotate

+Set/Change/Clear point/line/glyph parameter (for whole skeleton or several skeletons).

 #### line
+Set/Change/Clear line parameter (for one or more lines).

 #### point
+point: Add, Delete

+Set/Change/Clear point parameter (for one or more points).

 ### shape